dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 `http://api.knora.org/ontology/knora-api/simple/v2`.
 For example,
 `images:erfassungsdatum` has a `knora-api:objectType` of
-`knora-api:Date`, which is a subtype of `xsd:string` with a Knora-specific, human-readable format.
+`knora-api:Date`, which is a subtype of `xsd:string` with a DSP-API-specific, human-readable format.
 In the `knora-api` simple ontology, there is a definition of this type:

 ```jsonld